(Amended February 18, 2022)

 Section 4.
 It shall be the privilege of the Executive Board to invite chairman of STANDING and SPECIAL committees to attend meetings of the Board, as required for information and planning.

 Section 1.
-The President, with the approval of the Executive Board, shall appoint committees as required for the proper function of the Club.
+The President, with the approval of the Executive Board, may appoint committees as required for the proper function of the Club.